terrenjpeterson/hurricane/README.md

 To determine if the device has a screen, it looks for the context.System.device.supportedInterfaces.Display attribute in the main handler of the function, then passes the attribute to functions processed in the intent.
 The helper that renders the Speechlet response was modified to look for this attribute, then formats the JSON response to include the hurricane background using the BodyTemplate1 format.

+## Years Covered

+This has been updated with storm data for 2018.